worbit/domain-transforms-in-architecture/README.md

-# domain-transforms-in-architecture
+# Domain Transforms in Architecture
+## Encoding and Decoding of Cultural Artefacts
-Code examples described in the thesis Domain Transforms in Architecture
+Code examples described in my PhD thesis, ETH Zurich, 2019